top of page

 The above quote is completely irrelevant to the Motion part in Design, but holds the same importance as it does in the physics and science world.

-Think about how brands launch products today.
+So, back to our motion—think about how brands launch products today.
 A static image shows what something looks like.
 Motion shows what it feels like.

 When Apple launches a new device, they don’t just display it.
 They rotate it.
 Slice through it.
 Explode it into layers.
 Every animation reinforces precision.